rwalters/prime_patterns/chain_of_responsibility.md

 end
 ```

-We move the last two checks into their own `Processor` classes, and update the `successor` for `IsEven`:
+We move the last two checks into their own `Processor` classes, and set the `successor` methods appropriately:

 ```ruby
 module Processors